About The Region

 Population, Water Demand and Water Supply

 Further adding to that water supply are the region’s aquifers, which include the Trinity, Woodbine, Carrizo-Wilcox, Woodbine, Nacatoch, Cross Timbers and a small part of the Queen City aquifer.
-Yet groundwater is a relatively small source of overall water use in Region C, accounting for only 7.7% of the region’s use.
+Yet groundwater is a relatively small source of overall water use in Region C, accounting for only 6% of the region’s use.

 Water Reclamation and Reuse

 About half of the water used for municipal supply in Region C is discharged as treated effluent (sewage that’s been treated at a water treatment plant) after use, making wastewater reclamation and reuse a potentially significant source of additional water supply.
 There are currently a number of water reclamation direct reuse projects in Region C that reuse highly treated wastewater for non-potable uses such as the irrigation of golf courses, industrial or mining uses.
 There are also a number of large-scale indirect reuse projects, notably TRWD and NTMWD wetlands reuse projects.
+TRWD is currently in the process of design for an additional wetlands reuse project.

 Major Water Users and Providers

 More than 360 water user groups and 30 wholesale water providers are in Region C, six of which are designated as major water providers – Dallas Water Utilities, Tarrant Regional Water District, North Texas Municipal Water District, City of Fort Worth, Trinity River Authority and the Upper Trinity Regional Water District.
-In 2016, the three largest wholesale water providers in Region C (Dallas Water Utilities, Tarrant Regional Water District and the North Texas Municipal Water District) provided the majority of the water used in the region.
+In 2020, the three largest wholesale water providers in Region C (Dallas Water Utilities, Tarrant Regional Water District and the North Texas Municipal Water District) provided most of the water used in the region.